TheSlugInTub/Slote/README.md

 # Features

-- Start screen, you can change the start screen in the config/start.txt file.
+- Start screen, you can change the start screen in C:\Users\[user]\slotestart.txt OR ~/slotestart.txt on Linux.
-- Cursor movement
+- Cursor movement.
-- Modal, with normal and insert modes
+- Modal, with normal, insert, command and replace modes.
+- Multiple panes!
+Type :vsp to make a vertical split or :sp to make a horizontal split.
-- Command mode, press : in normal mode to enter command mode
+Press Ctrl-W in normal mode to switch between panes

 # Commands

+Type :h and hit enter for help.

 Press h, j, k and l to move around in normal mode like in vim.